 Business value

-- Protection of company assets and values, for example through the reduction of financial losses, claims or loss of customer confidence.
+- Protection of company assets and values, for example, by reducing financial losses, claims, or loss of customer trust.

 In short, ISO 31000 provides a framework that helps transform uncertainty into manageable information, so that organizations can act proactively and maintain business sustainability.